 Why aren't passwords sufficient?

-- personal web certificates - Unlike the certificates used to identify web sites (see Understanding Web Site Certificates for more information), personal web certificates are used to identify individual users.
-A web site that uses personal web certificates relies on these certificates and the authentication process of the corresponding public/private keys to verify that you are who you claim to be (see Understanding Digital Signatures and Understanding Encryption for more information).
+Another form of verification is the use of personal web certificates.
+Unlike certificates used to identify web sites (see Understanding Website Certificates), personal web certificates are used to identify individual users.
+A website using personal web certificates relies on these certificates and the authentication process of the corresponding public/private keys to verify that you are who you claim to be.
+(See Understanding Digital Signatures and Understanding Encryption.)
 Because information identifying you is embedded within the certificate, an additional password is unnecessary.
-However, you should have a password to protect your private key so that attackers can't gain access to your key and represent themselves as you.
-This process is similar to two-factor authentication, but it differs because the password protecting your private key is used to decrypt the information on your computer and is never sent over the network.
+However, you should have a password to protect your private key so that attackers cannot gain access to your key and represent themselves as you.
+This process is similar to MFA, but it differs—the password protecting your private key is used to decrypt the information on your computer and is never sent over the network.

 What if you lose your password or certificate?

-When you open a new account (email, credit card, etc.), some organizations will prompt you to provide them with the answer to a question.
-They may ask you this question if you contact them about forgetting your password or you request information about your account over the phone.
+When you open a new account (e.g., email, credit card), some organizations will prompt you to provide them with the answer to a question.
+They may ask you this question if you forget your password or request information about your account over the phone.
 If your answer matches the answer they have on file, they will assume that they are actually communicating with you.
-While the theory behind the secret question has merit, the questions commonly used ask for personal information such as mother's maiden name, social security number, date of birth, or pet's name.
-Because so much personal information is now available online or through other public sources, attackers may be able to discover the answers to these questions without much effort.
+In theory, secret questions and answers can protect your information.
+However, common secret questions ask for mother's maiden name, social security number, date of birth, or pet's name.
+Because so much personal information is now available online or through other public sources, attackers may be able to discover the answers to these questions.

-While the additional security practices do offer you more protection than a password alone, there is no guarantee that they are completely effective.
-Attackers may still be able to access your information, but increasing the level of security does make it more difficult.
-Be aware of these practices when choosing a bank, credit card company, or other organization that will have access to your personal information.
+While additional security practices offer you more protection than a password alone, they should not be considered completely effective.
+Increasing the level of security only makes it more difficult for attackers to access your information.
+Be aware of MFA and other security practices when choosing a bank, credit card company, or other organization that will have access to your personal information.
 Don't be afraid to ask what kind of security practices the organization uses.